 Before you store any spinach you should rinse off the leaves.
 You can store spinach in the fridge for about a week.
 Make sure it is fully dry before putting it in the fridge.
 You can dry spinach and freeze spinach and it will keep for use throughout the year.

 How to Grow Spinach in Containers FAQs

 Got questions about growing spinach?
 Or want to know how to grow spinach in a pot and we haven’t answered your questions?
 Check out our frequently asked questions about growing spinach in pots and containers below, or ask us yours in the comments.

 Can I grow spinach in a pot?

 Yes.
 If you want to grow spinach UK wide then this is one of the easiest ways to grow it.
-Planting spinach in pots and growing spinach in the UK is a easy way to increase the vegetables you grow without a lot of hassle.
+Planting spinach in pots and growing spinach in the UK is an easy way to increase the vegetables you grow without a lot of hassle.